grumpyclimber/portfolio/README.md

 <a name="eda"></a>
 # Exploratory Data Analysis

-### :car: <a href="https://github.com/grumpyclimber/portfolio/tree/main/ebay">Ebay cars</a> - A deeper analysis of a well known car dataset.
+### :car: [Ebay cars](https://github.com/grumpyclimber/portfolio/tree/main/eda/ebay) - A deeper analysis of a well known car dataset.
 I've managed to find a few more things among the rows.

 ### :computer:  <a href="https://github.com/grumpyclimber/portfolio/tree/main/coders_survey">Coders survey</a> - Analysis of coders survey.